Bagoum/danmokou/docs/articles/setup.md

 - Within Unity Hub > Projects, click ADD and browse to the root Danmokou folder.
 - Click on the project to load it. **The first time you load it, Unity may take several minutes to import resources.**
   - If you get an error that the project contains compilation errors, click "Ignore".
 Once the project has loaded, you may see a compilation error saying something about PanelSettings missing.
 If you trigger a recompile (eg. by adding code or comments to any C# file in the solution), the error should disappear.
-  - If you get an error about the default layout, then close Unity, move the three `.dwlt` files in the `DMK_DEFAULTS` folder to the `Library` folder, and open Unity.
 - Once you are in the Unity Editor, click on the Project tab (by default in the bottom window) and browse to Assets/Danmokou/Scenes/BasicSceneOPENME.
 - (Error handling) **If you see a lot of pink squares in the game view where text should be**, then go to Window > TextMesh Pro > Import TMP Essential Resources and click Import in the popup window.
 If you can see the text, then you don't need to do this.